powerplanetonline/ppo-filemanager/doc/installation.md

 ## Notes

  * For `laravel 5.2` and `laravel 5.3`, please set `'middlewares' => ['web', 'auth'],` in config/lfm.php
- * With laravel-filemanager >= 1.3.0, the new configs `valid_image_mimetypes` and `valid_file_mimetypes` restrict the MIME types of the uploading files.
+ * With ppo-filemanager >= 1.3.0, the new configs `valid_image_mimetypes` and `valid_file_mimetypes` restrict the MIME types of the uploading files.

 ## Installation

 1. Install package

     ```bash
-        composer require unisharp/laravel-filemanager
+        composer require unisharp/ppo-filemanager
     ```

 1. Edit `config/app.php` :